isomerpages/cris-actris/_biography/Board Oversight Committee/Dr Su Xinyi.md

 Investigator Award (2022) and National Medical Research Council Clinician Scientist Award (2022).
 In 2022, she was accepted into the prestigious international membership of The Macular Society.&nbsp;&nbsp;</p>
-<p>Passionate about clinical translation of research, Dr Su holds several
+<p>Passionate about clinical translation of research, A/Prof Su holds several
 patents and co-founded an ISO 13485 (Medical Device Quality System) accredited spin-off company, Vitreogel Innovations, focussed on developing the next generation of vitreous substitutes.
-Beyond research, Dr Su is committed to people development and has mentored numerous clinician-scientists as the Deputy Director of the Clinician-Scientist Academy at NUHS.</p>
+Beyond research, A/Prof Su is committed to people development and has mentored numerous clinician-scientists as the Deputy Director of the Clinician-Scientist Academy at NUHS.</p>
 <p></p>